“For if we live, we live for the Lord, and if we die, we die for the Lord; so then, whether we live or die, we are the Lord’s. ” (Romans 14:8 NAB)

 What are some secular things I need to consider during this time?

-The needs of a deceased person and his or her family in relation to the secular needs of funerals is available through the following links.
+The needs of a deceased person and his or her family in relation to the secular needs of funerals are available through the following links.

 Supporting a Grieving Person